-Blood vessels in the lungs are developing in order to prepare your little one once they enter into the outside world, and the pancreas is continuing to produce insulin.
-Bones are hardening and all of the systems in place are maturing for that big day.
+Blood vessels in the lungs are developing to prepare your little one for life outside.
+The pancreas is continuing to produce insulin.
+Bones are hardening, and all of the systems in place are maturing for that big day.

-Your approximate weight gain at this point in pregnancy should be around 15 pounds on average, but remember that each pregnancy is different and if your health care provider is not worried that you have gained more or less than that, you shouldn’t worry either.
+Your approximate weight gain at this point in pregnancy should be around 15 pounds (7 kg) on average, but remember that each pregnancy is different, and if your health care provider is not worried that you have gained more or less than that, you shouldn’t worry either.

-With an increase in blood volume in the lower extremities, many women have to make frequent trips to the bathroom now.
-Those trips are the most annoying at night, but heck, they are because your baby is growing.
+With an increase in blood volume in the lower extremities, many women have to make frequent trips to the bathroom.
+Those trips are the most annoying at night, but heck they are because your baby is growing.
 There is also an increase in vaginal discharge.

-Muscle cramps in the leg muscles are also very common, especially for those women who happen to be on their feet during the day for an extended period of time.
+Muscle cramps in the legs are also very common, especially for those women who happen to be on their feet during the day for an extended period of time.

-Braxton Hicks contractions can be sometimes felt by some women from this point onward.
-These are perfectly normal and pose no risk to you or your baby; it is just your muscles getting ready for the big day when your little one arrives.
-They are not painful, but can sometimes cause discomfort.
+Some women can already feel Braxton Hicks contractions at this point.
+These are perfectly normal and pose no risk to you or your baby.
+Your muscles are getting ready for the big day when your little one arrives.
+They are not painful but can sometimes cause discomfort.

 Be sure to discuss any pains or issues that you may have at your next prenatal examination.